 Acts as an Antifungal and Antiseptic

-Staphylococcus aureus is the species of bacteria which is responsible for the dreaded infection called sepsis, which causes swelling and reddening of wounds along with acute pain, immobility, and hardening of joints.
+Staphylococcus aureus is the species of bacteria that is responsible for the dreaded infection called sepsis, which causes swelling and reddening of wounds along with acute pain, immobility, and hardening of joints.
 Other symptoms include acute contraction and cramps in muscles, swelling, redness, fever, and convulsions.

-Thankfully, the essential oil of tangerine contains components which help kill these bacteria and stop it from spreading, thereby helping to alleviate sepsis.
+Thankfully, the essential oil of tangerine contains components that help kill these bacteria and stop it from spreading, thereby helping to alleviate sepsis.
 It can be externally applied to open wounds, as well as taken orally to create a uniform effect on the whole body.

 Boosts Digestion and Acts as a Tonic